cap-js/docs/advanced/hana.md

 ### Add Existing SAP HANA Objects from Other HDI Containers

 To access database artifacts residing in other HDI containers, you need the permissions granted for that container and you need to introduce them into your own container using synonyms.
 This synonym establishes a link between both needed HDI containers.
-The _.hdbsynonym_ file you create for this, [is a native SAP HANA object in your project](#create-native-sap-hana-object).
+The _.hdbsynonym_ file you create for this, [is a native SAP HANA object in your project](#create-native-sap-hana-objects).

 ::: tip
 Synonyms can be used to rename database objects.
 :::

-### Create Native SAP HANA Object in Your Project { #create-native-sap-hana-object}
+### Create Native SAP HANA Objects

 To create SAP HANA native tables or use SAP HANA native features, use the folder _db/src_ at design time and build, for example, your _.hdbtable_ or _.hdbsynonym_ files.
 This folder stays untouched during the `cds` build and the content is copied over to the _gen/db/src_ folder during the build.
 Use this process for all tables and features that can't be modeled using _CDS_.